The Ultimate Guide To Church Texting

 Personal, direct communication, human-to-human.
 This will impact your church body as well as the community around you that you seek to reach out to.
 And not just communicating from the pulpit or on Facebook or in your Instagram stories.
 Communicate in the most comfortable way for people today: text messaging.

-This idea of churches using text messages was actually inspired by a pretty horrible night a friend of mine had years ago.
+This idea of churches using text messages was inspired by a pretty horrible night a friend of mine had years ago.
 I won’t rehash the whole thing for you, but the highlights are…

 • The church plant he was a part of came up with a stellar communication plan